-About working in construction in New Zealand
+About working on New Zealand dairy farms

-The New Zealand construction workplace will be different from what you are used to.
+The New Zealand dairy farm will be different from what you are used to.
 Because of this, you may need to complete extra training, learn new ways of working or gain further qualifications.
-Many roles will require you to have a driver licence.
+Most roles require you to have a driver licence.